oluwatunmiisheii/quizzy/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
 # quizzy
-Quizzy is a vue js and firebase application that allows users test their knowledge in the following categories [movies, sports, places and music]]
+Quizzy is a vue js and .NETCore application that allows users test their knowledge in the following categories [movies, sports, places and music]]